Agriculture & Community for groups in Ghana

 Due to the heat and the physical nature of the work, volunteers on the farm typically work from 8am to midday.
 Those who want to work in the afternoons are encouraged to help out at the local village school.

-The community aspect of working in a local school or orphanage provides a fun yet educational break for both the group and the local children.
+The community aspect of working in a local school provides a fun yet educational break for both the group and the local children.
 Such activities may include organising a football tournament or “English” themed festival to playing music with them or doing some arts and crafts activities.

 The project allows groups an opportunity to live in a local Ghanaian community working alongside local staff.
 This ensures a very close community feel as well as allowing the groups to really experience true Ghanaian culture.